NayakNavin/Score-Keeper/README.md

 # Score-Keeper
-app based on the project Court Counter app.
+App based on the project Court Counter app.

 I've used the following
 1. Relative Layout